simolus3/drift/docs/docs/schema.md

 {{ load_snippet('enum','lib/snippets/schema.dart.excerpt.json') }}

 !!! warning "Footgun Alert"
-    It can be quite easy to break your database by using enums.
+    Using enums in your database can be risky.

-    If you were to change the order of the enum values (if using an `intEnum`) or rename an enum member (when using `textEnum`) you would break your database.
+    - If you change the order of enum values (when using an `intEnum`), it can break your database.
+    - If you rename an enum member (when using a `textEnum`), it can also break your database.